Suggested links

 Some children with ADHD don’t receive their diagnosis until adulthood.
 While many factors may contribute to this late diagnosis, it’s important to consider the concept of “masking.”

-Common signs of ADHD in young children include hyperactivity, inattention, and impulsiveness.
+Common signs of ADHD in young children include symptoms of inattention, hyperactivity, and impulsiveness.
 These symptoms can manifest in a variety of ways.

 Hyperactivity